Are cysts and lipomas causing you discomfort and affecting your quality of life?

 - Pre-treatment Consultation: In order for our Surgeon to give you the results you need, he will take the time to know you and your preferences.
 This takes place at a one-hour treatment consultation; the entire appointment will be with the Surgeon who will be performing your surgery.

-Here’s some information to help you decide if cyst and lipoma removal is right for you, though this will be covered in far more detail at your Consultation.
+Here’s some information to help you decide if cyst and lipoma removal is right for you, though this will be covered in far more detail at your consultation in our North-West clinic.

 If you have any other questions, please do contact us.
 Our friendly team is here to help guide you!